Remove involuntary fake pornography from Google

 Which URLs do I submit for review?

-You must submit all the web and image URLs that you want us to review for removal from Google search results.
-If you’re reporting an image, please submit both the image URL and the web URL.
+Submit all the images or web URLs you want us to review for removal from Google Search results.

 How do I find the URL of the content I want to report?